-- " Factors that could lead on an upgrade include an upgrade of Spar Nord's BCA, which could occur if we observe (1) a sustained improvement in the bank's asset-risk metrics, including lower problem loans, potentially along with reduced concentrations; and (2) a sustained improvement in the bank's profitability without a deterioration in its risk profile. - " Spar Nord's long-term deposit and debt ratings, CRA and CRR, already have the maximum uplift due to LGF, so no further uplift is possible.
+- " Spar Nord's ratings could be upgraded following an upgrade of the BCA, which could occur if we observe a sustained improvement in the bank's asset-risk metrics, including lower problem loans, potentially along with reduced concentrations; and a sustained improvement in the bank's profitability without a deterioration in its risk profile. - " Spar Nord's long-term deposit and debt ratings, Counterparty Risk Assessment (CRA) and Counterparty Risk Rating (CRR), already have the maximum uplift because of loss given failure and would, therefore, not receive further uplift from increased subordination or increased issuance volumes.